cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_stingiest_man_in_town_1956.md

 description = """This is a musical version of Charles Dickens' "A Christmas Carol".
 Ebenezer Scrooge is given a chance to reform and save his soul.
 He is visited by 4 ghosts and is shown visions of his past life and the consequences of his life on others."""

 [taxonomies]
-xmas_genres = ['Musical', 'TV Movie', 'Family', 'Drama', 'A Christmas Carol', 'Fantasy']
+xmas_genres = ['Drama', 'Fantasy', 'Family', 'Musical', 'TV Movie', 'A Christmas Carol']

 [extra]
 film_url = """https://letterboxd.com/film/the-stingiest-man-in-town-1956/"""